gioypi/penthy/README.md

 ## Credits and license
 The license of this repository refers to code written by the author and not the libraries and functions used.
 For those, look at the respective licenses of the original projects.
+Music in the example of usage is courtesy of Dean Washburn (nvlachost@gmail.com).
-Proper attribution requires mentioning all parties of the following crediting.
+Proper attribution of penthy requires mentioning all parties of the following crediting.

 Achilleas Papastamatiou developed penthy as part of his undergraduate thesis in the Department Of Computer Science And Telecommunications in the University of Thessaly in Greece.
 The project was supervised by professor George Fourlas and supported by professor Vaggelis Spyrou.